ThomasDeStrooper/SEUS_PTGI_HRR_REFORGED/README.md

 ## 📸 Comparison & Visuals

 Here is a side-by-side comparison showing the shader in action.
-The first photo displays the original shader with lower reflection quality.
-The second photo showcases the Reforged edition, which fixes reflection quality and improves performance.
+Both shaders are in their default state; nothing has been modified.
+The first image shows the original shader with lower reflection quality.
+The second image shows the Reforged edition, which improves reflection quality and optimizes performance.

 ### Original SEUS PTGI HRR 2.1
 <img width="1920" height="1080" alt="test2" src="https://github.com/user-attachments/assets/ca010aef-7549-4fd9-a28b-ac57d3bfc94f" />